ubc-lib-geo/awesome-wildfire/README.md

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0)

-To the extent possible under law, the author has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [fiddleHeads](https://github.com/fiddleHeads) has waived all copyright and related or neighboring rights to this work.